Dmp-86/CannaMed/README.md

 - **Footer**

     - The footer section includes links to the relevant social media sites for CannaMed.
 The links will open to a new tab to allow easy navigation for the user.
 This negates the use of the 'back' button in the browser to allow for a more seamless user experience.
 The footer is valuable to the user as it encourages them to keep connected via social media.
-It also encourages the user to becoe part of the social media communities.
+It also encourages the user to become part of the social media communities.
 Included on the footer is the name of the site, a brief description of the purpose of the site and the developer information.

 ![screenshot](documentation/footer.png)